mlz-ictrl/nicos/doc/source/glossary.rst

 .. glossary::

+   attached device
+      Each NICOS device can depend on other devices of which only the interface is specified.
+In this way, subcomponents with the same interface can be replaced without a change of the device code.
+Attached devices are declared in device classes in an `.attached_devices` dictionary and configured in setup files like regular parameters.

    cache
       The NICOS cache is a service that should run once for every instrument.
       It provides caching of values and parameters from NICOS devices, access